 Animal tails are for balance, climbing, and attracting females.
 Which land animal has the longest tail?
 In this post, you’ll learn about the longest tails: by overall length and by a ratio of their body length.

-The giraffe has the longest tail of all land animals, at 39 inches (14 m).
+The giraffe has the longest tail of all land animals, at 39 inches (1 meter).
 With a tail over three times its body length, the Asian grass lizard is the land animal with the longest tail to body ratio.
 Its 12-inch total body length includes a 9-inch tail.

 The Asian grass lizard is not the only land animal with a tail longer than its body.